LordSerg/LordSerg/README.md

 ### Hi there 👋
 I am @oknelaksoms
-- 🔭 I’m currently working on my skills to find a job.
+- 🔭 I’m currently working on my skills and looking for a job.
-- 🌱 I’m currently learning C++ for embedded systems.
+- 🌱 I’m currently learning C++.
 - 📫 How to reach me: [oknelaksoms@gmail.com](mailto:oknelaksoms@gmail.com) or [telegram](https://t.me/oknelaksom_s)
+- I am also on [LinkedIn](https://www.linkedin.com/in/oknelaksoms/)
 <!--
 **LordSerg/LordSerg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.